damian-ds7/vscode-project-templates/README.md

 Variable placeholders can be used in templates in the following way:

 ```
-Author: #{author}
+Author: #{author=default}
 Title:  #{title}
 ```

 When a file is created from a template containing placeholders, the user is prompted for a value to enter.
 Placeholders can also be used in filenames.
+A default value for given placeholder can be provided that's limited to the template and has priority over global placeholders defined in `settings.json`

 * Processing of placeholders can be deactivated by setting the extension property
   ```
   "projectTemplates.usePlaceholders": false
   ```
 * The format of placeholders is governed by a configurable regular expression which can be set through
   ```
-  "projectTemplates.placeholderRegExp":  "#{(\\w+?)}"
+  "projectTemplates.placeholderRegExp":  "#{(\\w+)(?:=([^}]*))?}"
   ```
-  The first capture group in the regular expression is used to idenfity the placeholder key.
+  The first capture group in the regular expression is used to idenfity the placeholder key and the optional second capture is used to get default value
 * A set of common placeholder key-values pairs can be specified in a dictionary:
   ```
   "projectTemplates.placeholders": {